A refinement of a result of Andrews and Newman on the sum of minimal excludants: Main Results

 and

 \end{theorem} \textbf{Example.} In the tables below, we see that the identities \eqref{sigma_oGFN} and \eqref{sigma_eGFN} hold for $n=4$.

+As a consequence of Theorem \ref{main refinement}, we obtain the following congruences. \begin{theorem} For any non-negative integer $n$,

+\end{theorem} Based on computations evidence, we also propose a few more congruences for these functions.
+For more details see Conjecture \ref{main_conjecture} in Section \ref{concluding remarks}.

-Now we shall state an important proposition, that will be a vital ingredient in the proof of later results. \begin{proposition} Let $p^{\rm{mex}}(m,n)$ be the number of partitions of $n$ whose minimal excludant is $m$.
+Now we state a proposition that we will use in several proofs.
+As defined by Hopkins, Sellers, and Stanton \cite[Proposition 5]{HoSeStan2022}, let $x(m,n)$ be the number of partitions of $n$ whose minimal excludant is $m$. \begin{proposition} Suppose that $n$ is a fixed non-negative integer.
 Then for $z \in \mathbb{C}$, we have